petros-d/docs/docs/enterprise/registry-backend.md

 ---
-title: "Using Registry Back Ends in Astronomer Enterprise"
+title: 'Using Registry Back Ends in Astronomer Enterprise'
-navTitle: "Use a Registry Backend"
+sidebar_label: 'Use a Registry Backend'
-description: "How to configure a registry back end to work with the Astronomer platform."
+id: registry-backend-enterprise
 ---

 ## Overview